A vanishing identity on adjoint Reidemeister torsions of twist knots: Introduction

 for generic $C \in \Cbb$. \end{theorem}

 The adjoint torsion is quite hard to compute in general and its concrete computation is known only in a few examples.
-For twist knots, the adjoint torsion $\mathbb{T}_\lambda$ with respect to the canonical longitude $\lambda$ was first computed in \cite{dubois2009non} by using the relation with the twisted Alexander polynomial \cite{yamaguchi2008relationship} and computations were remarkably simplified in \cite{tran2014twisted} (also in \cite{tran2018twisted}).
-To prove Theorem \ref{thm:main}, we extend computations to the adjoint torsion $\mathbb{T}_\gamma$ for an arbitrary boundary curve $\gamma$.
-We here summarize our computations for convenience of the reader.
-See Section \ref{sec:comp} for details.
+For twist knots the adjoint torsion $\tau_\lambda$ with respect to the canonical longitude $\lambda$ was first computed in \cite{dubois2009non} by using the relation with the twisted Alexander polynomial \cite{yamaguchi2008relationship} and the computation were remarkably simplified in \cite{tran2014twisted} (also in \cite{tran2018twisted}).
+To prove Theorem \ref{thm:main}, we extend the computation to an arbitrary boundary curve.
+We summarize our computation here for convenience of the reader.
+We refer to Section \ref{sec:comp} for details.